4D-RGPT: Toward Region-level 4D Understanding via Perceptual Distillation: Additional Results

 \myparagraph{(c) Set of Marks.} We leverage Set-of-Mark (SoM)~\cite{yang2023som} to generate an intermediate region-based visual, serving as a bridge to convert non-region-based inputs into our final region-based format.
 We overlay numbered markers on the detected objects in $\mI^{(1)}$, creating an annotated image where each object is labeled with a unique ID and its class name, \eg, ``0:cat'', ``1:table''.
 An example image is shown in~\figref{fig:r4d_som}.

 \myparagraph{(d) Matching.} We feed the annotated image from (c) and $\mQ$ into Qwen2.5-VL-32B-Instruct with the following prompt to match the objects in $\mQ$ to the marked regions.

 \myparagraph{(e) Verification.} We manually verify all converted questions to ensure quality.
 We use Label Studio~\cite{labelstudio} to build a simple interface where human annotators can review each QA pair along with the video and the detected regions.
 Questions where the grounding fails, \ie, no objects detected or object misalignment, are fixed by annotators.
 If a question cannot be fixed, it is filtered out.
 We trim down the input video if the object appears later in the video instead of the first frame.
 We exclude VQA sample where the object of interest in $\mQ$ is too ambiguous to ground clearly for our human annotators.
-The final \ourbenchmark~contains 1,517 region-based QA pairs.
+Overall, samples requiring correction or removal account for more than 50\% of the candidate samples from the automated pipeline, underscoring the necessity of this human verification step.
+The final \ourbenchmark~contains 1,419 region-based QA pairs.